Combating BDS Act

 A week after the package was introduced in the Senate, it was blocked by Democrats from moving forward.
 On February 5, 2020, it was passed in the Senate with the vote 77 to 23, with 22 Democrats and Rand Paul voting nay.

 Free speech issues

 The bill was criticized by several parties on grounds that economic boycotts are protected by the First Amendment and some critics alleged that the bill was unconstitutional.
-Among its critics were, Rebecca Vilkomerson, executive director of Jewish Voice for Peace, presidential candidate Bernie Sanders, Rand Paul (R-KY), Representative Rashida Tlaib, antiwar group Code Pink, J Street, and the American Civil Liberties Union.
+Among its critics were, Rebecca Vilkomerson, executive director of Jewish Voice for Peace, presidential candidate Bernie Sanders, Rand Paul (R-Kentucky), Representative Rashida Tlaib, antiwar group Code Pink, J Street, and the American Civil Liberties Union.

 Paul gave a speech in the Senate explaining his opposition to the bill: